 Software systems are undeniably important in helping people to manage projects.
 Unfortunately, there are so many project management system options that you can often feel lost when you are trying to select.
 Trello and Airtable are two amazing project web-based software choices that are likely to leave you with little to no regrets.
-In this Airtable versus Trello comparison, you get to see an outline of what makes each unique and worth your attention.
+In this article, we’ll discuss how one of the best alternatives to Trello is Airtable.

 Airtable offers team management features, as well as spreadsheet-based project management functions.
 On the other hand, Trello aims to make every element of the project management workflow that much simpler.
-In short, Airtable table focuses on the inside outs of the project management functions, while Trello ensures that you have a smooth workflow.
+In short, the Airtable table focuses on the inside outs of the project management functions, while Trello ensures that you have a smooth workflow.

 Pricing and Free Plan

 You can choose the kind of features that you wish to pay for, based on the availability that falls under each pricing tier.